My top 10 favorite photo spots in Disney World

-Spaceship Earth aka what most people refer to as the giant golf ball.
+Spaceship Earth, aka what most people refer to as the giant golf ball.
 It actually stands for “Experimental Prototype Community of Tomorrow.”
-My favorite ride in Epcot is Soarin because I love to see all the beautiful places around the world.
+My favorite ride in Epcot is Soarin because I love to see all the enchanting places around the world.
 Did you know that when you walk around the world showcase it never rains in the outdoor markets?!
-How may you ask?
-All the markets actually have a clear glass ceiling so it still gives the illusion that you are outside!
-While shopping around the world is fun, nothing beats EATING and DRINKING around the World. 🌎 Some of favorite snacks I’ve tried are the fish and chips from England, chocolate crepes from France, Sangria & Gelato from Italy, and of course the deep fried Oreo funnel cake from America.
-If you could go to Disney World any time of the year, I love to go during the food and wine festival.
+How, may you ask?
+All the markets actually have a clear glass ceiling so it gives the illusion that you are outside!
+While shopping around the world is fun, nothing beats EATING and DRINKING around the World. 🌎 Some of favorite snacks are the fish and chips from England, chocolate crepes from France, Sangria & Gelato from Italy, and of course the deep fried Oreo funnel cake from America.
+If I could suggest going to Disney World any time of the year, I recommend going during the food and wine festival.
 There are just endless things to try!

 3. Toy Story bouncy ball

 This is such a cute spot for a photo!
 Head over to this spot first thing in the morning.
 As the day goes on the spot tends to get crowded by strollers.
 I love the picture I have here with my best friend, Sarah.
 She’s always got a friend in me ❤️

 When I enter Pandora, I can hear the animals crying out in the distance.
 The beat of the drums getting louder, the deeper and deeper I go into the vibrant land.
 In the early morning I still feel the dampness in the air as Valley of Mo’ara emerges through the fog.

 As soon as I arrive, I head straight to Flight of Passage for a breath-taking ride through Pandora on the back of a banshee.

 When I visit Pandora at night, the park is dark and the exotic plants have changed to a beautiful and glowing florescence.
 It's nothing like anything I have ever seen before.